 1. What is Sachsenhausen?

-1.1 The Purpose of Sachsenhausen
+1.Introduction 1 The Purpose of Sachsenhausen

-2.1 Learn from Knowledgeable Guides
+2.1 Take cues from Expert Tour Guides

 2.2 Commemorate the Victims